ilknarf/ilknarf.github.io/_posts/2020-07-13-infrastructure-love-letter.markdown

 2 Packs of cups
 ```

-While my coworker might complain about the extra time needed for us to become accustomed to using the IaC tool (CDK in our case), I think the upsides far outweigh the initial learning curve.
+While my coworker might be wary of extra time needed for us to become accustomed to using the IaC tool (CDK in our case), I believe that the upsides far outweigh the initial learning curve.

 ### Developers can become more involved on the operations side.
 After talking with some of the full-time engineers at my internship (as well as other software developers), I've come to understand that there was a dark time where development was hindered by blockers such as: